Chocolate Swirl Sourdough

 Laminate + Bulk Ferment

-1. Lightly flour a working surface, then starting with vanilla, then cocoa, then black cocoa dough, turn the dough out of the bowl and carefully press and stretch into a rectangle.
+1. Step 7: Lightly flour a working surface, then starting with vanilla, then cocoa, then black cocoa dough, turn the dough out of the bowl and carefully press and stretch into a rectangle.
 If the dough wants to tear, allow it to rest for a few minutes before trying again.
 Repeat with the other dough.
 The vanilla flavored dough is a bit higher hydration purposely, as it forms the base of the dough pile and needs to be stretched slightly larger.

-3. Brush the black cocoa dough with water, then fold up the bottom third of the dough, then fold the bottom right corner one third of the way across, fold the left corner across, then roll the dough into a log.
+1. Step 9: Brush the black cocoa dough with water, then fold up the bottom third of the dough, then fold the bottom right corner one third of the way across, fold the left corner across, then roll the dough into a log.

-4. Use a bench scraper to pick up the dough and place it into a large bowl.
+1. Step 10: Use a bench scraper to pick up the dough and place it into a large bowl.

-5. Cover the dough and bulk ferment for 2-3 hours.
+Cover the dough and bulk ferment for 2-3 hours.

 Pre-Shape and Shape:

-3. Fold up the bottom third of the dough as though you were folding a letter then old the bottom right corner one third of the way across, fold the left corner across.
-Rotate the dough 90 degrees then roll into a log.
+1. Step 13: Fold the bottom right corner one third of the way across, fold the left corner across.
+Roll into a log.
 Cover with a clean kitchen towel and rest for 30 minutes.

 Prove + Cold Retard:

-1. Prove the double chocolate vanilla swirl sourdough loaf in the banneton for 2-3 hours in a warm place before covering and placing in fridge to cold retard for up to 3 days.
-If you want to bake it right after proving, youโ€™re welcome to, but I believe the flavor is better after resting in the fridge.
+1. Step 15: Prove the chocolate vanilla swirl sourdough loaf in the banneton for 2-3 hours in a warm place before covering and placing in fridge to cold retard for up to 3 days.
+If you want to bake it right after proving, you're welcome to, but I believe the flavor is better after resting in the fridge.

 Bake:

 I open baked this sourdough loaf and used the 5 minute score.
-If you want to dutch oven bake your sourdough, follow the directions listed below the open bake method.
+If you want to dutch oven bake your sourdough, follow the directions listed below the sourdough open bake method.

-4. Once the oven is fully preheated, turn your proofed dough out of the banneton onto a sheet of parchment paper.
+Once the oven is fully preheated, turn your proofed dough out of the banneton onto a sheet of parchment paper.

-5. Quickly, but carefully, open the oven and using a pizza peel or the parchment paper as a sling, place the sourdough onto the heated baking stone and bake uncovered with the water-filled skillet for as 5 minutes before opening the oven and scoring the dough deeply down the center of the loaf.
+1. Step 18: Quickly, but carefully, open the oven and using a pizza peel or the parchment paper as a sling, place the sourdough onto the heated baking stone and bake uncovered with the water-filled skillet for as 5 minutes before opening the oven and scoring the dough deeply down the center of the loaf.

-6. Continue baking another 30 minutes, then carefully remove the skillet, and continue baking until the crust has reached your desired color, usually another 5-10 minutes or until the bread is cooked through.
+1. Step 19: Continue baking another 30 minutes, then carefully remove the skillet, and continue baking until the crust has reached your desired color, usually another 5-10 minutes or until the bread is cooked through.
 You can check the internal temperature – it should be between 205 and 210 Fahrenheit.

 1. Place your dutch oven, cloche, or desired baking dish in the oven and preheat to 450f.